Taro Rice Cake

 In Taiwan, taro is being used a lot in sweet or savory dishes, such as taro rice noodles, taro cake, taro pastry, etc. Soft and smooth in texture, taro becomes well-loved food for many people.
 Today, we are going to make one of the popular Taiwanese snacks “Taro rice cake”.
 I promise that once you get a bite of it, you won’t be able to stop with its chewy texture and rich taro flavor.

-- Lotus root starch (Careful, Do not use lotus root starch which mixed with other starch.
+- 300 g lotus root starch (Careful, Do not use lotus root starch which mixed with other starch.
 We need to use pure lotus root starch for this recipe)

 - Peeling and grate the taro first.
 (When peel the taro, you can wear gloves to avoid your hands are itchy.
 And you can grate by machine or hands are both ok.)
 Put taro shreds on a plate, and put them into the steam cooker (or rice cooker) to steam for 10 minutes.

 - While taro shreds are steamed, put lotus root starch, white sugar, warm water, and 1/2 teaspoon salt in the blender, and then stir them until the batter is completely mixed.
 Place aside.